 So you are looking for a new computer to video edit on?
 Then you’re most likely looking for the best computer for video editing.
 Let’s take a look at what we consider the top options for powerful video editing.

 Nowadays you can edit a video on just about any device.
-If you have a simple 60 second video, you can edit it on your smartphone in no time.
+If you have a simple 60-second video, you can edit it on your smartphone in no time.

-However, if you’re looking to do some serious editing on anything a simple YouTube video, a short film or even a full-length narrative feature, you’ll need a stronger machine to take care of it.
+However, if you’re looking to do some serious editing on anything a simple YouTube video, a short film, or even a full-length narrative feature, you’ll need a stronger machine to take care of it.

-While having a top-tier editing software is important, having a powerful computer to run it is equally important.
+While having top-tier editing software is important, having a powerful computer to run it is equally important.
 You’ll want a smooth editing process, not a computer that freezes and lags every time you scan through a clip.

 An inadequate computer will just stall and frustrate you.
-After all, who wants to sit and wait 5 hours for a render of a 30 second piece of footage?
+After all, who wants to sit and wait 5 hours for a render of a 30-second piece of footage?

 In this guide, we’ll see the things you need to consider before buying a computer for video editing.
 And we’ll cover some of the best computers for video editing.

 Also, we’ll see a few computers that are recommended for specific needs.
 Hopefully, by the end of the guide, you’ll have a good idea of your requirements and what you’re going to get.